-- 1. Identify the problem. - 2.
-Conduct a literature study. - 3.
-Obtained secondary data from the Ministry of PUPR Directorate General of Water Resources Bengawan Solo River Basin Center. - 4.
-Perform data description to describe and describe the data used.
-At this stage, summary results are displayed to show the comparison of the number of polluted and unpolluted river classifications.
-In addition, data exploration analysis is carried out with simple descriptive statistics. - 5.
-Perform pre-processing of data viz: - a.
+- (1) Identify the problem. - (2) Conduct a literature study. - (3) Obtained secondary data from the Ministry of PUPR Directorate General of Water Resources Bengawan Solo River Basin Center. - (4) Perform data description to describe and describe the data used. - (5) At this stage, summary results are displayed to show the comparison of the number of polluted and unpolluted river classifications.
+In addition, data exploration analysis is carried out with simple descriptive statistics. - (6) Perform pre-processing of data viz: - a.
 Cleaning data, making sure there are no missing values, and filling in the blanks with the Expectation Maximization algorithm. - b.
-Scaling the data, transforming the data using a standard scaler (Z Score). - 6.
-Identify the imbalance ratio using a bar graph. - 7.
-Data partitioning is performed by dividing the data into training and validation sets with a scheme of 70% training data and 30% testing data. - 8.
-Perform feature selection with the Wrapper method using the Boruta algorithm and Embedded method using random forest classifier. - 9.
-Resampling data on training data using individual sampling, namely Rapidly Converging Gibbs Sampler (RACOG), and hybrid sampling, namely RACOG-RUS. - 10.Perform classification using Gradient Boosting and Naïve Bayes algorithms. - 11.Comparing classification performance with or without feature selection of RACOG and RACOG-RUS samples.
+Scaling the data, transforming the data using a standard scaler (Z Score). - (7) Identify the imbalance ratio using a bar graph. - (8) Data partitioning is performed by dividing the data into training and validation sets with a scheme of 70% training data and 30% testing data.

+- (9) Perform feature selection with the Wrapper method using the Boruta algorithm and Embedded method using random forest classifier. - (10) Resampling data on training data using individual sampling, namely Rapidly Converging Gibbs Sampler (RACOG), and hybrid sampling, namely RACOG- RUS. - (11) Perform classification using Gradient Boosting and Naïve Bayes algorithms. - (12) Comparing classification performance with or without feature selection of RACOG and RACOG-RUS samples. - (13) Draw conclusions.